paleolimbot/pyosmroute/README.md

 osm2pgsql -s -C 1600 -H localhost -d DB_name -U DB_user -W example-data/osm_ns/kings_cty.pbf
 ```

 The most important argument is the **-s** parameter, which leaves a copy of the raw nodes/ways in the database.
 This data is used by the routing and matching function extensively.
 The **-C** parameter just specifies an amount of memory to be used (in MB).
 The **-W** parameter prompts for a password, so it may be desirable to have no password on this database for the preparation phase.
 Note that the database is loaded in **EPSG:900913**.
-It would be more efficient to have this be in **EPSG:4326** (probably), but ensuring the **-s** tables and the PostGIS spatial indexes are synchronized is essential.
+It is not more efficient to have this be in **EPSG:4326** since the PostGIS `ST_DWithin()` function runs much faster on geometries than geographies.
+At some point in the future it may be worth converting the `lat` and `lon` columns in the `planet_osm_nodes` table because these are not used by PostGIS.

 ## From the Command Line